History of Allerton: Calderstones, Mansions and Parks

 • Martin

-There’s not much to say about those allotments, except that they’ve been allotments for quite a while!
-They’re marked as such on the 1927 map, and apart from the encroachment of houses around the edges, have changed very little in the mean time!
+Hi, There's not much to say about those allotments, except that they've been allotments for quite a while!
+They're marked as such on the 1927 map, and apart from the encroachment of houses around the edges, have changed very little in the mean time!
+Best wishes, Martin

 • Lorna Hampton-Bowes